 Scarification: Remove loose moss in autumn (September/October), by scarification (vigorous raking).
 On small lawns this can be done by hand, raking out the moss with a spring-tine rake, but on larger lawns mechanical scarifiers can be hired.

-Sulphate of iron is the preferred treatment to apply in autumn or spring.
-When the moss blackens after two or three weeks use a spring-tine rake to remove it.
+Mosskillers containing sulphate of iron are the preferred treatment to apply in autumn or spring.
+When the moss blackens after two or three weeks and then use a spring-tine rake to remove it.

-Mosskillers combined with a fertiliser (nitrogen, phosphorus or potassium, indicated by the abbreviations NPK) (e.g. Scotts EverGreen Moskil with Lawn Food or Westland Aftercut Autumn All in 1) or Maxicrop Moss Killer and Lawn Tonic liquid concentrate (contains seaweed extract) are beneficial where grass vigour is low.
+Mosskillers combined with a fertiliser (nitrogen, phosphorus or potassium, indicated by the abbreviations NPK) (e.g. Miracle-Gro Evergreen Complete 4 in 1 or Westland Aftercut All-in-One Feed, Weed and Moss killer or Maxicrop Moss Killer and Lawn Tonic liquid concentrate (contains seaweed extract) are beneficial where grass vigour is low.

 Apply mosskillers either by hand or with a push-along spreader.
 Be careful not to apply lawn sand (ferrous sulphate mixed with a carrier) at too high a rate as this can blacken and kill the grass as well as the moss.
 Apply lawn mosskillers in fine weather.
 Some require watering after 48 hours if there has been no rain.
 Check pack for details.

 Control with a mosskiller will only be temporary unless the conditions which allowed the moss to become established are improved.

 New lawns: Good preparation should ensure moss control is rarely required on a new lawn.
 However, if the need does arise, double check the manufacturer's recommendations on the pack before applying.
 Many products should not be applied within the first six months or after a certain number of cuts.